lyokha/ngx-export-tools-extra/README.md

         }

         location /uptime {
-            echo "$cnt_uptime ($cnt_uptime_reload)";
+            echo "Uptime (after reload): $cnt_uptime ($cnt_uptime_reload)";
         }
     }
 }
 ```

-Type *PrometheusConf* contains fields *pcMetrics* and *pcScale1000*.
-The
+Type *PrometheusConf* contains fields *pcMetrics*, *pcGauges*, and
-former is a map from metrics names to help messages: this can be used to
+*pcScale1000*.
+Field *pcMetrics* is a map from metrics names to help
-bind small descriptions to the metrics as *nginx-custom-counters-module*
+messages: this can be used to bind small descriptions to the metrics as
-does not provide such functionality.
-Setting descriptions to counters is
+*nginx-custom-counters-module* does not provide such functionality.
+Setting
+descriptions to counters is optional.
+Field *pcGauges* lists counters that
+must be regarded as gauges: the number of currently active requests is
-optional.
-Field *pcScale1000* contains a list of counters that were scaled
+obviously a gauge.
+Field *pcScale1000* contains a list of counters that were
-with *scale1000* and must be converted back.
+scaled with *scale1000* and must be converted back.

 Handler *toPrometheusMetrics* expects 4 fields: the name of the
-*counter set id*: in our example there is only one counter set *main*,
+*counter set identifier*: in our example there is only one counter set
-predefined variables *cnt_collection* and *cnt_histograms* from
+*main*, predefined variables *cnt_collection* and *cnt_histograms* from
 *nginx-custom-counters-module*, and a list of additional counters: in our
 example there are two additional counters *cnt_uptime* and
 *cnt_uptime_reload* which are also defined in